Dealing with Highlights and Shiny Objects

 Introduction

-This article will discuss the specific challenge of dealing with highlights that may occur when capturing point clouds of very shiny objects and how to deal with it.
-The topics of interreflection and imaging lowlights will not be covered in this session.
+This article will discuss the challenges that may occur when capturing point clouds of very shiny objects and how to deal with it.

-In the presence of a shiny object, there is a chance that certain regions of that object cause a direct reflection from the Zivid camera’s projector to the imaging sensor.
+In the presence of a highly specular reflective objects, there is a chance that certain regions of that object cause a direct reflection from the Zivid camera’s projector to the imaging sensor.
 If this object is extremely specular, then the amount of reflected light can be thousands of times stronger than other light sources in the image.
 This is then likely to cause the pixel to become oversaturated.
 An example of such regions can be seen in the two images below.

 Picture of washers and cylinders with many highlight regions.